How to Add Insurance to a Patient’s file

 Make sure it is BEFORE the first Date of Service the policy is covering, Next

-Select OK to confirm the new policy entered
+Select OK on the pop up, to confirm the new policy entered

 You are all set!!!